TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/event-types.md

 *   `AuthFailure`: A key has failed authentication or has attempted access and was denied
 *   `KeyExpired`: A key has attempted access but is expired
 *   `VersionFailure`: A key has attempted access to a version it does not have permission to access
 *   `BreakerTriggered`: This event will be created when either a `BreakerTripped`, or a `BreakerReset` event occurs; a status code in the metadata passed to the webhook will indicate which of these events was triggered.
-This event is not supported in the Tyk Dashboard, but is provided as an alternative to allow configuration of a single webhook for the two circuit breaker events.
 *   `BreakerTripped`: When a circuit breaker on a path trips and a service is taken offline.
 *   `BreakerReset`: When the circuit breaker comes back on-stream.
 *   `TokenCreated`: Executed when a token is created